apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Anonymous 'Case for Kamala Harris' Memo Goes Viral among Democrats**
+**Iran’s reformist Masoud Pezeshkian wins run-off presidential vote: Reports**

-You can read more about it [here](https://www.thedailybeast.com/anonymous-case-for-kamala-harris-memo-goes-viral-among-democrats).
+You can read more about it [here](https://www.aljazeera.com/news/2024/7/6/irans-reformist-masoud-pezeshkian-wins-run-off-presidential-vote-reports).

 ## Requirements
 - Python 3.8